tomsWebConsulting/twcsl/v7.1/Section/Section Date Hide/README.md

 ## Notes

-The code runs when the page loads.
-It will not hide a section if the visitor loads the page and the page sits there as the various dates come and go.
+The code runs when the Page loads.
+It will not hide a section if the visitor loads the Page and the Page sits there as the various dates come and go.

 The time zone calculations may not be perfect.
 The state of the art of JavaScript date time zone calculations are a bit of a mess at present.